MicrosoftDocs/azure-aks-docs/articles/aks/resize-cluster.md

 ## Cluster right-sizing

-When you create an AKS cluster, you specify the number of nodes and the size of the nodes, which determines the capacity of the cluster.
+When you create an AKS cluster, you specify the number of nodes and the size of the nodes, which determines the compute capacity of the cluster.
 Oversized clusters can lead to unnecessary costs, while undersized clusters can lead to performance issues.
 You can adjust the number and size of the nodes in the cluster to right-size the cluster to meet the needs of your applications.

-When right-sizing your cluster, consider the following factors to find the right balance between performance and cost:
+Consider the following factors when right-sizing your cluster:

 * **Resource requirements**: Understand the resource requirements of your applications to determine the number of nodes and the size of the nodes needed to run your workloads.
 * **Performance requirements**: Determine the performance requirements of your applications to ensure that the cluster can meet the demands of your workloads.
 * **Cost considerations**: Optimize costs by right-sizing your cluster to avoid unnecessary costs associated with oversized clusters.
 * **Application demands**: Monitor the demands of your applications to adjust the size of the cluster in response to changing demands.
-* **Infrastructure constraints**: Consider the infrastructure constraints of your environment to ensure that the cluster can be right-sized within the limits of your environment.
+* **Infrastructure constraints**: Consider the infrastructure constraints of your environment, such as capacity or reserved instance limiting to specific SKUs, to ensure that the cluster can be right-sized within the limits of your environment.

 ## Monitor cluster performance and cost

-Closely monitor the performance and cost of your clusters to ensure that they are right-sized to meet the needs of your applications, and make adjustments as needed.
+Closely monitor the performance and cost of your clusters to ensure they're right-sized to meet the needs of your application and make adjustments as needed.
 You can use the following resources for monitoring:

-* [Manually scale the node count in an Azure Kubernetes Service (AKS) cluster][manually-scale]
 * [Identify high CPU usage in Azure Kubernetes Service (AKS) clusters][identify-high-cpu-usage]
 * [Troubleshoot memory saturation in Azure Kubernetes Service (AKS) clusters][troubleshoot-memory-saturation]
 * [Cost analysis add-on for Azure Kubernetes Service (AKS)](./cost-analysis.md)